 Who should be the contact person of a project/application?

 The contact person of the project/application should be the person who will participate in all compulsory parts of the competition.
-The contact person should (i) have taken part in the video interview, and, if selected for the 2nd round, (ii) participate in the Mentoring Boo(s)tcamp and e-training sessions on pitching and communication techniques and the Rehearsal Days, (iii) pitch to the Jury at the Deep Dive Pitches, and (iv) pitch at the Spark Moments (this is the contact person on the application form).
+The contact person should (i) have taken part in the screening video interview, (ii) participate in the Mentoring Boo(s)tcamp and e-training sessions on pitching and communication techniques and the Rehearsal Days, (iii) pitch to the Jury at the Deep Dive Pitches, and (iv) pitch at the Spark Moments (this is the contact person on the application form).
 S/he will be the contact for all notifications on the outcome of the selection process and the following steps.

 How many prizes are there?

-The winner of the 1st prize in the General Category will also receive an EY mentoring voucher (half-day business-plan fine-tuning offered by EY Transaction Advisory Services in Belgium).
+The winner of the first prize in the General Category will also receive an EY mentoring voucher (half-day business plan fine-tuning offered by EY Transaction Advisory Services in Belgium).

 No winner may get more than one prize.
 Winning projects cannot be re-submitted to compete in subsequent editions of the tournament.